carbon-design-system/design-system-website/src/content/getting-started/service-providers/service-icon.md

 3. One of the Carbon team reviewers will review the icon within 3 days of the request, so please plan and allow time to process your approval.
 If changes are needed, the icon must be resubmitted for approval.
 4. Once the icon has been approved, it can be added to your service broker.
 Only one icon at 32 x 32 px is needed.

-**Note**: RMC currently asks for 4 icon service sizes.
-Disregard the sizes and enter the same URL for the 32 x 32 px icon for all 4 form fields.

 ## FAQ

 **What icon sizes do I need to submit?**

 Only one SVG is required for your service icon.
 It should be submitted at the dimensions of 32 x 32 px.

-RMC currently asks for 4 icon service sizes.
-Disregard the sizes and enter the same URL for the 32 x 32 px icon for all 4 form fields.

 **What are you looking for during the approval process?**